Laura Kemper, LCSW

 Melissa recalls working with one of Gateway's first students.
 He was using drugs, expressing animosity toward his family, and performing poorly at school.
 In short, he was spinning out of control.
 His confrontational behavior continued for the first few months at Gateway, but gradually treatment began to gain traction.
 He discovered a love for bouldering in the outdoor education program, and he learned to apply himself academically.
 Melissa observed that as he gained confidence and stability, his relationship with his parents and siblings improved.
 Since leaving Gateway, he has graduated from college and now competes in bouldering.

 "One of the best things about Gateway is how integrated our teams are.
 This ensures that your son is cared for, and supported by, every staff who gets the opportunity to work with him.
-Prior to my position as Admissions Counselor, I had the opportunity to work at Gateway as a staff mentor for two years.
+Prior to my position as Admissions Counselor, I had the opportunity to work at Gateway as a staff mentor for several years.
 This provided me with a great appreciation and understanding of the journey our boys and their families go through.
-Additionally, as a mother, I put myself in the shoes of each parent that faces the circumstances resulting in the need to place their son out of the home into our care.
-Now in my position as part of the Admission team, I hope to utilize my understanding and experiences to help support parents in their decision to enroll thier son at Gateway and I hope to guide you with warmth and empathy every step of the way."
+With the help of sincere and intentional support, our boys at Gateway start to truly believe in the capabilities and potential that we see in them."

 Read More Read Less